Locations:

 Can shoulder arthritis be prevented?

-You can lower your chances of developing arthritis, in general, by:
+You can lower your chances of developing arthritis in the shoulder by:

-• Reducing your risk of joint injuries.
-Avoid or limit activities that put your shoulder at risk of injury.
+• Reducing your risk of joint injuries by avoiding or limiting certain activities

 Outlook / Prognosis

-What outcome can I expect if I have shoulder arthritis?
+What outcome can I expect if I have arthritis in the shoulder?

-Your outcome depends on your age, your activity level and the types and range of movements you make with your arm and shoulder.
-Also, the location, size and the severity of your shoulder arthritis.
+Your outcome depends on your age, activity level and the types and range of movements you make with your arm and shoulder.
+It also depends on the location, size and severity of your shoulder arthritis.

 Because each person and shoulder situation is unique, ask your provider what outcome you can expect as you explore all treatment options.